Steel cans used for food conservation preserve high levels of nutrients and vitamins.

 Steel is a permanent material (steel can be recycled repeatedly without loss of quality).
 Recycling a single can saves the equivalent power for one laundry load, 1 hour of TV or 24 hours of lighting (10W LED bulb).

 All steel packaging cans create CO2 emissions at every stage in the production process, from raw material extraction, processing, and manufacturing to recycling.
 However, steel cans are a top ecological performer, as cans can always be recycled.
 The steel packaging recycling rate has reached over 90% in some countries, and steel is Europe’s most recycled packaging material.

-The steel industry needs the used cans and will use them in the production of new steel product.
+The steel industry needs the used cans and will use them in the production of new steel products.
 By recycling the cans and closing the loop, CO2 emissions are dramatically reduced.